tariq7299/BolesaLandingPage/to-do.md

 # TOMMOTR)OOOR

-- make a co ntainr inside the section and give a max-width
+- Style the next and pervious butons
-- MAKe the background redial gradient and give it to the section and not the body
-- Remove the max-width form the section
-- fremov the backgroudn color from the bdoy
+- change the names of swiper elements and the swiper component
+- Put the slider into a section card
+- Add the header and style all of them
+- Add a action button (compoenet)
+-

 # GLOBAL

+- Give correct font color to all text titels and descripttion
 - Add the links to nav tabs
+- Craete some interactions/and Reactive things/Animation

 **NOT so importatnt**